tamzidalam/Fetch-Take-Home-Excercise/README.md

 ## Prerequisite

-- Docker installed on your local machine (installation guide)
+- Docker installed on your local machine.

 ## How to Run
 1. Clone the Repository: